Slovakia

 - Wooden Churches of the Slovak part of the Carpathian Mountain Area

-A visa is not required for U.S. passport holders for temporary tourist and business trips for up to 90 days (during a six-month period, starting from the day of the first entry).
-All foreign citizens must register with the local police within 24 hours of arrival.
+U.S. passport holders do not need a visa for tourist or business stays of up to 90 days within a six-month period, starting from the date of first entry.
+All foreign visitors must register with the local police within 24 hours of arrival.

-We spent a month in Bratislava during our second year of full-time travel and plan to visit Kosice in the future.
+We spent a month in Bratislava during our second year of full-time travel and plan to visit Košice in the future.
+This guide shares what we learned along the way, including practical tips and personal recommendations.

 Bratislava